AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 In pairs, on your desks, draw and identify the components of the following UIs using the views we just learned:

-* A post on Facebook or Twitter
+* A screen showing a post on Facebook or Twitter
-* A dating card on Tinder
+* A screen showing someones Tinder profile
-* The description on a YouTube video
+* A screen showing the description of a YouTube video

 You should have an idea of popular components for well-known applications.

-> Have one pair per screen share their drawings up on the whiteboard.
+> Instructor Note: Have one pair per screen share their drawings up on the whiteboard.

 ## Introduction: Layouts and XML (20 minutes)